 Is a Professional Detox REALLY Necessary?

 The majority of addicts abuse multiple substances, meaning those other addictions will also have to be addressed, and detoxification from those other substances needs to happen at the same time.
 Simultaneously detoxing from multiple drugs/alcohol is too difficult for most people.
 The person may also be struggling with a co-occurring mental disorder such as PTSD, bipolar disorder, ADHD, anxiety, or depression.
 One-third of all people with mental disorders also abuse drugs and/or alcohol.
 Such disorders require prescription medications, which are only given when a person is being seen by a doctor.
 Mental illness and addiction are closely linked, and each plays a role in the development of the other.
 Over time, heavy drinking or drug use can alter a person’s brain, disrupting their cognitive functions and emotional stability.
 Fortunately, many of these changes can be successfully reversed with prolonged abstinence.
 This means that the person should be closely monitored by a doctor who can make any necessary adjustments in their medication.
 This level of close support is not available during an unsupervised self-detox.
 To succeed, the person in recovery needs to detox in a safe, controlled therapeutic environment.
 There is no need to suffer overly-harsh withdrawal symptoms or put yourself in danger by trying to detox from drugs or alcohol on your own.
 You give yourself a much better chance of a successful recovery when you check into a medically-supervised detox facility that can offer you the support you need at this vulnerable time.
 When you are free from the physical compulsion to use or drink and past the worst of the physical withdrawal symptoms, you will be truly ready for rehab– with a mind that is clear enough to receive the positive message of recovery.
 If you are considering treatment for any substance abuse disorder– alcoholism, illicit drug abuse, or the misuse of prescription medications – for yourself or a family member, and are unsure if detoxification is necessary, Northpoint Recovery is here to help you make that decision.
-Call today for a free and confidential intake assessment and more information.
+Call today for a confidential intake assessment and more information.
 Northpoint offers detox and residential drug and alcohol rehab services.
 When you are ready, the experienced and caring staff at Northpoint Recovery will be standing by to assist you in taking the next steps on your journey towards reclaiming your sanity, stability, serenity, and sobriety.